Tydewest/CLI/README.md

 # Dynaserve CLI

 ⚡ **Dynaserve** is a lightweight, cross-platform command-line interface (CLI) tool for managing and running your Dynaserve service.
-Designed for **macOS and Linux**, it provides quick commands, auto-update notifications, and a user-friendly interface...
+Designed for **macOS and Linux**, it provides quick commands, auto-update notifications, and a user-friendly interface.

 ---